Snapshot

 Fostering innovation for improved health

-The current market size of the medical devices industry in India is estimated at $11 bn.
+The current market size of the medical devices industry in India is estimated at $11 Bn.
 India is the fastest growing medical devices market amongst the emerging markets.
 The medical devices industry in India consists of large multinationals as well as small and medium enterprises (SMEs) growing at an unprecedented scale.

-• $2.7 bn FDI inflows in Medical and Surgical Appliances from April 2000 – December 2022
+• $3.22 Bn FDI inflows in Medical and Surgical Appliances from Apr 2000 to Sept 2023

 • For further details, please refer FDI Policy